Emergency Department and Minor Injury Unit

 Returning to sport

 You should only return to sport when you are symptom-free when performing daily activities and simple physical activity.
 You should return to sport following a graded return to play plan.
+Progress through each stage once you are symptom free at the current stage for 24 hours.
 Example of a graded return to play plan:

 It is important to pay careful attention to how you feel throughout the plan and only move up a step if your symptoms do not come back during or after the activity.